Meet IceBear June 29th

 This tree was part of the home of a Nanaimo family through two generations.
 When it came to the end of its life, the current family member living there, Art, could not bear to part with it, so he had it professionally cut down and sectioned, and stored the large pieces safely for years waiting to find just the right use for them.
 Two years ago, after much thought, he made a decision, took a deep breath and asked his friend IceBear to consider turning the largest piece into a work of art.

-After a couple of months of contemplation, including time spent hollowing out the wood to lighten it enough to make it manageable.
-This has been a special project for Art, who faced major surgery soon after work began.
-As a man who had been very physically active, to be suddenly faced with the severe constraints of his new condition was devastating.
-While he had always loved artwork, and has a house full of it, he had never been part of the creative process.
-The artist encouraged him to participate in the creative effort, teaching and encouraging him starting with the simplest ‘gruntwork’ and moving forward to making decisions about lines.
-It has been a life changing and inspirational period of personal growth and accomplishment, for the owner and an endeavour of great personal satisfaction for the artist.
+After a couple of months of contemplation, including time spent hollowing out the wood to lighten it enough to make it manageable, IceBear had a Vision of a sculpture that fit the wood.
+The Spirit revealed itself.
+This has been a special project for IceBear and his friend Art, who faced major surgery soon after work began.
+As a man who had been very physically active, being told he had to restrict his activities was hard to accept.
+He had never before been part of the creative process.
+The artist encouraged him to participate in the effort, teaching and encouraging him starting with the simplest ‘gruntwork’ and moving forward to making decisions about lines.
+It has been an inspirational period of exploration and accomplishment, both for the owner and for the artist.

 Artist Statement: “For me, to be ever confined to one genre, or family of products, would be impossibly stifling.
 The creation of art is a lifelong adventure, to be explored and savoured.
 Each vision has a life and presence of its own, and demands its own way of being presented to the world.”